Managing @ UBC

 Managing@UBC Letter of Intent

-There is a level of self-responsibility and time commitment that is involved with Managing @ UBC and we want you to think about and then respond to the following questions before entering into the program.
+There is a level of self-responsibility and time commitment that is involved with Managing @ UBC.
+We’d like for you to think about and then respond to the following questions below.

 The Letter of Intent should include a response to the following (350 words maximum):